 Do you know that almost 81%of US consumers trust the advice and information they get from blogs?

-As an entrepreneur, you need to consider how you’re connecting with your clientele.
+As a startup, you need to consider how you’re connecting with your clientele.
 You may not have the budget of a mega-corporation, therefore, you will have to use other means to build a relationship with the audience.

 Your business gets more exposure

-Recent research has shown that businesses that blog receive 55 per cent more traffic on their website.
-So, by starting a blog, with relevant content, even you can generate 4 times as many leads.
+Recent research has shown that businesses that blog receive 55% more traffic on their website.
+So, start a blog with relevant content, and generate 4 times as many leads.

 Helps you provide better customer service

 Nowadays, one-sided communication with companies can be a turn-off for customers.
 A blog, efficiently, creates a two-way conversation, encouraging customers to interact with you and provide substantial feedback.
 It also gives you another venue where you can respond to their comments.